uclchem/UCLCHEM/README.md

 Zeros
 	rate(j)=1.0d-30 when it is really zero.
 This was to avoid computing issues.
 However, in many cases a fortran 95 code on a modern pc will run without errors.
 Investigate this.

+Analys
+	I'm completely unaware of what this subroutine does but it's missing

+Cshock
+	Physics module in progress!

+Cloud
+	Temperature profile still needs to be hard coded.
+Can find in main.f and sub.f_cpout of newold.
+Temperature increase and temperature limits of evaporation are found there and different for different mass cores.